AKP145/AKP145.github.io/_posts/2016-11-25-My-first-attempts-at-publishing-using-GitGub---Akilan-Pushpaseelan.md

   </tr>
   <tr>
     <td>Target for this lesson?</td>
-    <td>To create a shop using a spreadsheet</td>
+    <td>To successfully create the infrastructure so that my Google Doc template would publish.</td>
   </tr>
   <tr>
     <td>Did I reach my target?
 (add details to "Lesson Review")</td>
-    <td>I did because I followed all the instructions and seem to have done everything in the correct order.</td>
+    <td>I think so, as I followed all the instructions and seem to have done everything in the correct order.</td>
   </tr>
 </table>